cfriedline/cfriedline.github.com/content/software-carpentry-at-upenn-redux.md

 have done, in common next-generation sequencing and phylogenetics workflows.
-In a room full of material scientists, I was even able to find a fellow phylogeneticist to talk to about how I handle some of my data in git, python, and SQL ([Dogfooding](http://en.wikipedia.org/wiki/Eating_your_own_dog_food), at it's best).
+In a room full of material scientists, I was even able to find a fellow phylogeneticist to talk to about how I handle some of my data in git, Python, and SQL ([Dogfooding](http://en.wikipedia.org/wiki/Eating_your_own_dog_food), at it's best).